mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 53 Unusual Custom: Media – news agencies and telecommunications channels are especially strange here.
 Getting accurate information may be diffi cult.
-24 Honorable – one’s word is one’s bond in the culture.
+24 Honorable – one's word is one's bond in the culture.
 Lying is both rare and despised.

 54 Unusual Customs: Technology – the culture interacts with